-I am a clinical herbalist; my background is in biology, and I have seven years of herbal education and training under my belt.
+I am a clinical herbalist; my background is in biology, and I have nine years of herbal education and training under my belt.
 From working with traditional Appalachian folk medicine teacher Daryl Patton, to completing a large scale production farm internship with the tincture company Herb Pharm, to self study, personal health crises, and an internship with clinical herbalist Thomas Easley RH (AHG), my journey with herbal medicine has been so rewarding, and such an amazing learning experience.
 I get to grow with plants and people every day and I am so grateful to be the vehicle for this work.
 It is truly my life’s purpose and the path that got me here was not a straight one.

 Different people go different routes.
 You can get certifications from private herb schools, or you can get a graduate degree in herbal studies.
 These can be comparable in certain situations, but in other situations they are not since it all depends on the quality of instruction.
-If you are interested in a list of credible sources for herbal education you can visit the American Herbalist Guild.
+If you are interested in a list of credible sources for herbal education you can visit the American Herbalist Guild website.

 The American Herbalist Guild grants the distinction of Registered Herbalist (RH) to herbalists who meet their standards after being vetted through case files, education, and other components of their herbal training or background.
 I just received my RH this past March 2018.

 Although many good herbalists are not registered and are not in the process of being registered, this distinction is nonetheless a good indication of credibility for those who have it.